coreyarch1234/Web-4-Advanced-CSS-and-JavaScript/README.md

 ## Competencies

-1. Recognize CSS selectors for any occasion using advanced selectors like: :before, :after, :nth-child, :first-child
-1. Compare and evaluate selectors for a wide variety of potential uses.
-1. Construct layout using Flex Box.
+1. Construct work with advanced CSS Selectors.
-1. Layout elements using CSS grid.
+1. Create layouts using CSS grid and Flex Box.
-1. Develop good CSS habits, including naming convention, organization, and other industry best practices.
+1. Develop good CSS habits, including naming convention, organization.
+1. Apply industry best practices like DRY and separation of concerns.
 1. Design interesting and effective micro interactions.
 1. Write clientside JavaScript.
   1. Use vanilla JavaScript to manipulate the DOM.
-  1. Use JS to implement AJAX requests.
+  1. Use JavaScript to trigger visual state changes with animation.
-1. Create Single Page applications
-1. Build Systems Webpack, Gulp.
-  1. preprocess, minify, uglify, and package.

 ## Lessons